mkoslacz/minimal-mistakes/_posts/2017-01-31-why-shall-i-choose-viper-architecture.markdown

 That sad scenario lead you to discover testing and [Test Driven Development][tdd].
 You quickly went through all of the tutorials of TDD-ing a simple calculator app, instantly grasped the basics and rolled up your sleeves to reimplement your app in the proper way.
 It rapidly turned out that it's kinda like tutorial of drawing an owl:

 {% include clickable_figure image_path="/assets/images/HowToDrawAnOwl.jpg" alt="Funny, two step, owl drawing instruction." caption="That's how the first approach to the testing looks like!" %}
 *Source: http://forimpact.org/for-impact-ideas/how-to-draw-an-owl/*{: style="text-align: center; display: block; font-size: 60%;"}

-You quickly realized that you have no idea how to test your system. *"What am I supposed to test?
-I click this button in app and load my data in Activity / View Controller, there is nothing to test really!"*
+You quickly realized that you have no idea how to test your system. *What am I supposed to test?
+I click this button in app and load my data in Activity/View Controller, there is nothing to test really!*

 # Reveal - VIPER architecture